ryanmak/Lightswitch/README.md

 - The ability to keep your screen on 🏗️
 - Individual home screen widgets for Dimmable overlay and Screen On
 - Combined home screen widget for Dimmable overlay and Screen On
-- Anything else that comes to mind
+- Anything else that comes to mind (like an app logo)